(208) 915-8400 john@redcedarwealth.com

 Twenty-five years of watching cycles.
 Specialized advisory work for households at an inflection point.

 I'm John Koyle, AIF®.
-I work with families navigating the decisions that don't get a second try: approaching retirement, inheriting wealth, optimizing a high income, or rebuilding a financial life after divorce or the loss of a spouse.
+I work with families between roughly $500K and $25M in investable assets, navigating the decisions that don't get a second try: approaching retirement, inheriting wealth, optimizing a high income, or rebuilding a financial life after divorce or the loss of a spouse.
 Calm, tax-aware, coordinated with your CPA and attorney.
 No proprietary funds, no sales pressure, no products recommended for the commission.

 John Koyle, AIF®, co-founder of Red Cedar Wealth Advisors